-NOTE: All NCHA approved Limited Aged Event finals and semifinals will be hand drawn by an officiating judge.
+NOTE: All NCHA approved Limited Aged Event finals and semifinals may be hand drawn by an officiating judge or random computer draw provided an officiating judge is present and working orders are printed immediately.

 NOTE: In the event of a draw party at an NCHA-produced event only, the draw may be hand-drawn or overseen by the Executive Director, Director of Shows or Director of Judges, instead of an officiating judge.